programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 3\.
 [Enable the Cloud Vision API](https://cloud.google.com/endpoints/docs/openapi/enable-api)

 Google APIs have to be enabled before they are used.
 To enable the Vision API, you will need to look for it in the Google Cloud API Library.
-There, you can also browse through the other APIs offered by Google such as the Cloud Natural Language API which provides natural language understanding technologies and the Cloud Translation API which allows you to integrate translation into a workflow.
+There, you can also browse through the other APIs offered by Google, such as the Cloud Natural Language API which provides natural language understanding technologies, and the Cloud Translation API which allows you to integrate translation into a workflow.

 4\.
 [Create a Google Cloud Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating)